MWers/prerender-varnish/README.md

 ## Using prerender-varnish

-To use prerender-varnish, symlink `prerender.vcl` and `prerender_backend.vcl` in your Varnish configuration directory (usually `/etc/varnish`) and add them to your primary Varnish configuration file with the following line:
+To use prerender-varnish, symlink `prerender.vcl` and `prerender_backend.vcl` in your Varnish configuration directory (usually `/etc/varnish`) and add them to your primary Varnish configuration file:

 ```c
 include "prerender.vcl";